+Navigation, Orientation

-Navigation, Orientation The deeper the player is into the level, more instruments are introduced, evocating progress.
+The deeper the player is into the level, more instruments are introduced which are evocative of progress.
 Basic progress through the game is audible through a female choir that sings for a half a second when the player reaches a checkpoint.
 When making a sudden and significant impact in the environment, sounds will reflect such achievement by a bassy crash of winds which suggest something of great scope has happened.